balasgit/cloudnative-toolkit/README.md

 ## Install CNCF Cloud-Native DevOps Tools using IBM Private Catalogs or IBM Schematics

-This git repository is a derivative of the **Interation Zero** project from the **IBM Garage Cloud Native Toolkit**.
+This git repository is a derivative of the **Iteration Zero** project from the **IBM Garage Cloud Native Toolkit**.
 It has been created to make the installation of the Toolkit CNCF Cloud-Native DevOps tools very easy from IBM Cloud using either a Private Catalog Tile or the IBM